 There may be an opportunity in the period after investigation (but before any decision to proceed or not has been made) for an investigation’s subject to present an argument on whether proceedings should be brought.
 A well drafted written representation tackling the key issues and submitted at this point can end cases without any action being taken or result in agreed settlements or mitigate penalties.

 Hickman & Rose specialise in professional disciplinary matters.
 We are proud to offer a service that is bespoke to our clients’ requirements: personal, partner-led and client-focussed.
 We do not offer the sort of ‘one size fits all’ service that comes with servicing bulk contracts with professional support organisations.

 We work across a range of professional discipline bodies including the SRA, FCA, FRC and GMC.
-Having expertise across regulators and industries enables gives us an overview of regulatory philosophy.
-We can anticipate lines of attack – and develop innovative defences – about which firms which focus on just one profession may be unaware.
+Having expertise across regulators and industries gives us an overview of regulatory philosophy.
+We can anticipate lines of attack – and develop innovative defences – that firms which focus on just one profession may be unaware.

 As a result, we have achieved great success for clients in a number of fields including:

 The department is led by partner Andrew Katzen, who has spent many years’ acting for clients in all aspects of professional discipline.
 He is a committee member of the Association of Regulatory and Disciplinary Lawyers (ARDL).
 Regulatory law and professional discipline specialist Claire Wallace is a partner in the department.